NCAR/wrf-python/doc/source/basic_usage.rst

     ncfile = Dataset("wrfout_d01_2016-10-07_00_00_00")

-    # Get the Sea Level Pressure
+    # Get the 3D CAPE, which contains missing values
     cape_3d = getvar(ncfile, "cape_3d")

+    # Since there are missing values, this should return a MaskedArray
     cape_3d_ndarray = to_np(cape_3d)

     print(type(cape_3d_ndarray))